itod/threadutils/README.md

 Semaphores allow you to vend a desired number of permits accross multiple threads in a thread-safe manner.

 For example, you may have a pool of a limited number of resources you'd like to vend accross multiple threads.
-A semaphore can help you do this in a thread-safe manner.
+A semaphore can help you do this.

 ####Create